wso2/docs-is/en/docs/learn/adaptive-authentication.md

-The WSO2 IS management console provides an **authentication script editor** that allows you to define authentication scripts using JavaScript .
+The WSO2 IS management console provides an **authentication script editor** that allows you to define authentication scripts using JavaScript.
 The script editor provides a set of **predefined templates** that you can use to easily set up adaptive authentication for some of the most common authentication scenarios.
 You can define scripts that can consider the following evaluation criteria: